SEO My Website Guru SEO Blog

 A modern workspace with a smartphone, smart speaker, and laptop showing local search data and analytics.

-Local search in 2026 really depends on how well a business serves people on phones, through voice tools, and with visual content.
+Local search in 2026 depends on how well a business serves people on phones, through voice tools, and with visual content.
 Google and AI tools favor listings and pages that load fast, answer clear questions, and support real actions like calls and direction requests.

 Optimizing for Mobile Users